Klemens98/Dasmoto-s-Arts-Crafts-Codecademy-project-/README.md

 # Dasmoto-s-Arts-Crafts-Codecademy-project-
-A simpl static CSS and HTML page for codecademy.
+A very simple static CSS and HTML page as practice for basic CSS.
+From Codecademy.

 ## Technologies
 + HTML